slowave-ai/slowave/README.md

 > **remember → recall → use → feedback → reinforce / weaken → decay**

+Slowave adapts the salience of stored memories based on agent feedbacks.

 Over time, the agent’s feedback shapes what Slowave returns without needing a separate LLM judge inside the memory layer.

 Memory becomes something continuously shaped by use rather than a static collection of facts waiting to be retrieved.